Illustration representing implicit bias

 7. Implicit bias and peer review

-Implicit bias is a subtle and pervasive form of bias against members of a group merely in virtue of their membership in that group.
-As opposed to explicit bias, which can consist in overtly discriminatory beliefs, actions, or institutional policies, implicit bias often consists of unconscious tacit attitudes and unintentional actions towards a group which may be in direct conflict with a person’s explicit beliefs and values.
-Most implicitly biased actions are performed by people who are not even aware that their actions are biased.
-Even the most well-meaning and conscientious people have implicit biases.
-Implicit biases have a negative impact on targets of such bias and on departmental and professional (and other social) climates.
+Implicit bias is a subtle and pervasive form of bias against members of a group merely by virtue of their membership in that group.
+Unlike explicit bias, implicit bias often consists of unconscious attitudes and unintentional actions that may conflict with a person’s explicit beliefs and values.

 Some Examples of Implicit Bias

-• A woman or member of an underrepresented group makes a point in a seminar or colloquium, only to be ignored, and then a white male makes the same point a little later, only to be applauded for his insight.
+• A woman or member of an underrepresented group makes a point in a seminar, which is ignored, only for a white man to make the same point and receive praise.

-• A speaker or instructor fails to notice or call on women or members of other underrepresented groups.
+• An instructor calls on men more frequently than women or members of underrepresented groups.

 Some Data on Implicit Bias